 |Field value||Number of rows sharing a bitline pair|

 Proper physical mapping prevents unintended pattern sequences that result in loss of test quality.
 This field defines the physical-to-logical address scramble settings for your implementation.
-See the Cortex-A8 Release Notes for information on how to program this for your design.
+Refer to Design for Test implementation documentation for details on how to program this for your design.

 Figure 11.2 shows the fields of the L2 MBIST Instruction Register.